George KellGeorge Clyde Kell

 It was a trade A’s owner Connie Mack would long regret.

-Kell was traded to the Red Sox during the 1952 season, and bounced to the White Sox and the Orioles before finishing his career in 1957 with his 10th-and-final All-Star selection.
+Kell was traded to the Red Sox during the 1952 season, then played with the White Sox and Orioles before finishing his career in 1957 with his 10th-and-final All-Star selection.
 He was selected to the Mid Summer Classic roster in 10 of his final 11 seasons.

 “George Kell is a thoroughbred,” said Hall of Fame shortstop Lou Boudreau.

-Kell wrapped up his career with a .306 average – better than every Hall of Fame third baseman except Frank Baker, Wade Boggs, Fred Lindstrom and Pie Traynor.
-His ringing right-handed line drives left him with a .300-or-better average in nine straight seasons.
+Kell wrapped up his career with a .306 average – his ringing right-handed line drives producing a .300-or-better average in nine straight seasons.
 He struck out just 287 times.

 Following his career, Kell broadcast Tigers games from 1959-63 and 1965-96.